zq920320/codenvy/docs/_docs/admin-guide/admin-managing.md

 As an example, the following sequence launches a 3-node cluster of Codenvy using Docker machine with a VirtualBox hypervisor.
 In this example, we launch 4 VMs: a Codenvy node, 2 additional workspace nodes, and a node to handle key-value storage.
 The key-value storage node is typically not part of the scaling configuration.
 However, Codenvy requires an "overlay" network, which is powered by a key-value storage provider such as Consule, etcd, or zookeeper.
 When running Codenvy on the host, we are able to setup an etcd key-value storage system automatically and associate the nodes with it.
 However, in a VM scale-out scenario, a dedicated key-value storage provider is needed.
 This particular example uses Consul key-value storage to setup the overlay network.

-One difference between running Codenvy using `docker-machine` is that each VM, including the Codenvy master, must have an additional option '--host=tcp://0.0.0.0:2375` added into the Docker daemon.
-This option is not part of the normal scaling configuration.

 Start a VM with key-value storage and start Consul:
 ```shell
 # Key-Value storage for overlay network